Eric-nguyen1402/3D_Lidar_Graph_Slam/README.md

 ## Constraints (Edges)

-In this project, we utilized these following contraints to generate the map.
+In this project, we utilized the following constraints to generate the map.

 - ***Loop closure***